top of page

 Panoramic view of Willow Creek Beach BIg Sur

-In the distance is the two-lane, double-arched, 589-foot long Big Creek Bridge.
-It opened to traffic in 1938 and stands 65 feet above the floor of the Big Creek Canyon.
+Far off is the two-lane, double-arched Big Creek Bridge, which spans 589 feet.
+It was opened to traffic in 1938 and rises 65 feet above the bottom of the Big Creek Canyon.

 Big Creek Bridge in Big Sur